F0reseer/3Lin/doc/model.md

 C --> D(Final layer)
 ```

-Each layer consists of state normalization, attention lookup, linear combine of attention result and state vector.
+Each layer consists of state normalization, attention lookup, linear combine of attention result with the state vector.

 ```mermaid
 graph TD